vanntastic/ar_helper/README.markdown

         #   :conditions => ["first_name LIKE ?
 OR last_name LIKE ?",
         #                   '%something%','%something%']

-    # change the modifier to and
+    # change the modifier to AND

         User.search "something", :modifier => :and
         # => User.find :all,